ERYTHRITOL

 Erythritol Experiments:

 I just completed and ate another small batch of caramel.
 I cooked it a little better this time by not stirring it while cooking and not cooking it too long.
 I tried adding stuff near the end instead of cooking it all together.
 I also decided to try making almond milk or cream and it worked!
 I put some slivered almonds in the blender with some water until I got a cream like consistency then strained it out.
 I put several spoonfuls of that in it and probably about a tablespoon of butter.
 I can't remember exactly how much erythritol I used, might have been 1/4 cup or more.
 I guess I should measure, I have a habit of just guessing amounts or just throwing things together.
 It came out lighter, much lighter than my last batch and softer and smoother.
 It seemed a lot more like caramel this time.
 It still set as a non-caramel textured, soft yet brittle kind of candy.
 It is different from regular caramel but it's definitely a good different.
 I think this would work great as a new kind of candy, not sure what to name it yet, caramel brittle?
 Except it isn't hard and it doesn't stick to your teeth like peanut brittle.
-Man that was good stuff I'm not kiddin ya.
-I'm going to have to get myself more erythritol as soon as funds allow (I'm usually broke) so I can keep making myself these wonderful treats....and oh!
-I can make this stuff to send to family for Christmas!
-Oh man, they'll love it!
-It will be great to send everyone a super good candy I made myself that tastes great, has a good texture and is safe for diabetics and healty.

 You may also want to check out the followings sites by me: